 The ancient theatre of Epidaurus is a popular day trip from Athens.
 Here is some information about this spectacular UNESCO site.

-Most visitors know Ancient Epidaurus for its superb theatre with the incredible acoustics.
-However, few people realize that Ancient Epidaurus was a lot more than this.
+Most visitors know Epidaurus for its ancient theatre with the world-famous acoustics.
+Not everyone realizes that the site was a lot more than this.

 The Ancient Theatre of Epidaurus

 So how about the ancient theatre of Epidaurus?
 What is its connection with the ancient god?

 According to the famous ancient Greek geographer Pausanias, the theatre of Epidaurus was built in 340 – 330 BC, at the time when the ancient sanctuary was very popular.

 The theatre was built to provide a space for musical competitions and performances, which would be held to honour the popular god.

 Interestingly, the ancient Greeks believed that artistic performances could improve people’s physical and psychological health.
 Perhaps drama and art therapy aren’t as new as we thought!

 What does the Epidaurus ancient theatre look like?

 The Epidaurus theatre is one of the best preserved theatres in Greece.
 The main materials used for its construction were limestone and poros stone.

 Originally, its capacity was around 8,000 people, but it increased in the 2nd century BC.
 It is estimated that it could fit audiences of 13,000-14,000 people.